Harvard & the Legacy of Slavery Student Grant Program

 Yes, you may apply to multiple funding programs at the same time.
 However, a single project can only be funded by one grant program at a time.

 Students are responsible for obtaining appropriate approval for Human Subjects Research, if applicable.
+Students whose projects involve Human Subjects Research must submit proof of IRB approval with their project proposal.
 We encourage interested students to visit Harvard’s Committee on the Use of Human Subjects website for detailed information.
 Undergraduates may also refer to the Undergraduate Research Training Program (URTP), a comprehensive platform to assist and create better prepared undergraduate researchers.

 Past Student Projects